Fresh Berries Inspiration

 This exclusively designed yarn pack has just the right amount (plus some) of the gorgeous colors of our best selling 100% unmercerized 8/2 Cotton-- 8/2 Aurora Earth --you will need to weave these 6 waffle weave towels.

-Ordering this kit will save you time, money and the hassle of online ordering.
+Ordering this kit will save you time, money and the hassle of searching for all the colors needed.
 Just add it to your shopping cart!

 Super-Absorbant Cotton Towels